-During the fourth quarter of 2021, the Company completed a strategic review of its retail business and announced the creation of new formats for its stores to continue to drive higher engagement with customers.
-As part of this review, the Company evaluated changes in population, consumer buying patterns and future health needs to ensure it has the right kinds of stores in the right locations for consumers and for the business.
-In connection with this initiative, on November 17, 2021, the Board authorized the closing of approximately 900 retail stores, approximately 300 stores each year, between 2022 and 2024.
-As a result, management determined that there were indicators of impairment with respect to the impacted stores' asset groups, including the associated operating lease right-of-use assets and property and equipment.
-A long-lived asset impairment test was performed during the fourth quarter of 2021 and the results of the impairment test indicated that the fair value of certain retail store asset groups was lower than their respective carrying values.
-Accordingly, in the three months ended December 31, 2021, the Company recorded a store impairment charge of approximately \$1.4 billion, consisting of a write down of approximately \$1.1 billion related to operating lease right-of-use assets and \$261 million related to property and equipment, within the Pharmacy & Consumer Wellness segment.
+During the third quarter of 2024, in connection with its enterprise-wide restructuring plan, the Company completed a strategic review of its retail business, which included evaluating changes in population, consumer buying patterns and future health requirements to ensure continued alignment of its retail footprint with consumer needs.
+In connection with this initiative, in September 2024, the Company determined it planned to close 271 retail stores in 2025.
+As a result, management determined that there were indicators of impairment with respect to the impacted stores' asset groups, including the associated operating or financing lease right-of-use assets and property and equipment.
+A long-lived asset impairment test was performed during the third quarter of 2024, the results of which indicated that the fair value of certain retail store asset groups were lower than their respective carrying values.
+Accordingly, in the three months ended September 30, 2024, the Company recorded a store impairment charge of \$607 million, consisting of a write down of \$483 million related to operating and financing lease right-of-use assets and \$124 million related to property and equipment.
+The charge associated with the store impairments was included in the restructuring charges within the Pharmacy & Consumer Wellness segment.